TebogoYungMercykay/Simple-Task-Manager-System/README.md

 ## Getting Started

-1. **Prerequisites**: Ensure you have Python 3.x installed on your system.
+1. **Prerequisites**: Ensure you have a C++98 compatible compiler installed on your system.
 2. **Installation**: Clone the repository and navigate to the project directory in your terminal.
-3. **Usage**: Run the main script to start the task management system.
+3. **Usage**: Compile the main script and run the executable to start the task management system.

 ```
 git clone https://github.com/TebogoYungMercykay/Simple-Task-Manager-System.git